conanton/research/README.md

 The cells below the definition of the 3 functions used in the script are example usages of the program.
 The final cell titled "#Test Cases" lists the test cases used and concerns with each one.

+* Many of the test cases used came from the pytorch/caffe2/python repository *

 Challenges:
 - Code currently only scans for a select few types of commenting, so oddly-styled programs may not be parsed correctly.